Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 A producer’s supply of a good is observed over two time periods.
 In the short run, a price increase

-Impact of Government-Imposed Price Floor in the Agricultural Market
+Impact of Minimum Wage as a Price Floor in the Labor Market

 Impact of Price Ceilings on Markets